** New Charts this month!

 Chart 6 - Home Sales by Type of Occupant

-I am including Single Family Detached Homes listed for sale (or sold) in Maricopa County via the Arizona Regional Multiple Listing Service.
+All charts: I am including Single Family Detached Homes listed for sale (or sold) in Maricopa County via the Arizona Regional Multiple Listing Service.
 These numbers are believed accurate but not guaranteed.

 What does it all mean?